Where to Stay in Salzburg First Time: 10 Best Areas

 Stay In Schallmoos If you want to take advantage of some of the cheapest rates on accommodation in the city, you want to be near the city center but not in it, you are a fan of live music.

-Best places to stay in Schallmoos:
+Best places to stay in Salzburg in Schallmoos:

 Leopoldskron-Moos is located in the south of the city and is primarily famous for one particular attraction, the Schloss Leopoldskron.
 A historic monument, it is located on Weiher Lake, surrounded by a beautiful park and a palace.